Grenzsituation. Re-readings and interpretations

-The Journal “Studi jaspersiani” dedicates the next volume (2020) to: Today’s significance of Jaspers’ world philosophy.
+The Journal “Studi jaspersiani” dedicates the next volume (2022) to: Grenzsituation.
+Re-readings and interpretations.

 General Rules and Policy

 Authors interested in presenting their contribution to this theme can submit it following the instructions (in order to send the contribution you need a registration after that you can log in).

 The paper must not contain the Author’s name in the subject, or any reference to the Author.

 All contacts are gathered through registration and are only available to the Administrator.

 The paper must contain an abstract in English reviewed by a English native speaker, not exceeding 250 words.
 The paper will be a file (pdf or doc) to be attached during submission.
 It must not exceed 45.000 characters (spaces and footnotes included) and can be written in Italian, English, French or German.

 Any elements of the file that might identify the Author must be removed in order to guarantee anonymity during the referee process.